 A long-term storage account is an account established pursuant to A.R.S. § 45-852.01.
 Long-term storage credits generated through the storage of water are held for the purpose of subsequent recovery.

-The amount of each type of water discharged to a USF/delivered to a GSF is verified.
-Losses (evaporation, transpiration, overflow, outflow, etc.) are deducted.
-The cut to the aquifer is deducted as five percent of the amount stored unless the stored water was:
+The amount of each type of water delivered to a USF or a GSF is verified.
+Physical losses (evaporation, transpiration, overflow, outflow, etc.) are deducted.
+The cut to the aquifer is deducted as five percent (5%) of the amount stored at a USF or GSF, unless the stored water was:

 - Imported into the AMA through the efforts of the storer (0 cut);